A.J. Pollock Player Props: Mariners vs. Rockies

-A.J.
-Pollock is back in action for the Seattle Mariners versus Austin Gomber and the Colorado RockiesApril 14 at 10:10 PM ET.
+On Sunday, A.J.
+Pollock (on the back of going 0-for-2) and the Seattle Mariners play the Colorado Rockies, whose starting pitcher will be Noah Davis.
+First pitch is at 4:10 PM ET.

-In his last action (on April 14 against the Cubs) he went 0-for-1 with an RBI.
+In his last game he had a hitless performance (0-for-2) against the Rockies.

 A.J.
 Pollock Game Info & Props vs. the Rockies